Quadriffis/immortal-millionaire/8 - have your money generate money.md

 | €100,000 | 2%  | €432,194 |
 | €100,000 | 3%  | €324,340 |

-The difference between a fee of 1% and 3% is **over €100,000**!
+The difference between a fee of 1% and 3% is **over €250,000**!
 Take your time to find a good provider that charges low fees. it will pay off massively in the long term.

 ### How to actually do it

 #### 1: Decide on a strategy and stick to it

 Humans are not good at managing emotions when it comes to money.
-Since the stock market it bound to go up and down, you need to make sure you buffer against making bad decisions.
+Since the stock market is bound to go up and down, you need to make sure you buffer against making bad decisions.

 If for example there is a downturn in the financial market, you should not allow yourself to even consider selling any of your investments.
 Not if you set up a good diversified strategy.